 - Thyme is an Evergreen

 - Thyme is a member of the mint family Lamiaceae.
 Along with many other herbs, such as: rosemary, oregano, basil, and lavender.

-Cooking With Thyme
+Benefits of Cooking With Thyme

 This amazing herb has been used both in savory and sweet dishes.
 The most familiar paring is in your Italian cooking, but there are so many uses.
 I’ve shared a couple of our favorite recipes below.

 - The longer fresh thyme cooks, the milder the flavor will get